 - Ap3 1.1.
 You must be studying towards a full Masters qualification in any subject.
 Masters qualifications for which the loan will be available are those at FHEQ Level 7, typically attracting 180 credits and culminating in a postgraduate Masters qualification, for example MA, MSc, MRes, MBA, MEd and LLM. - Ap3 1.2.
-Masters qualifications which start after 1 August 2016 in England or 1 August 2017 in Wales are eligible for the Ioan.
-Accreditation of prior learning and/or credit transfer cannot be included as part of a Ioan eligible Masters qualification, unless achieved after the applicable start dates. - Ap3 1.3.
+Masters qualifications which start after 1 August 2016 in England or 1 August 2017 in Wales are eligible for the loan.
+Previous Open University credit, accreditation of prior learning and/or credit transfer cannot be included as part of a loan eligible Masters qualification, unless achieved after the applicable start dates. - Ap3 1.3.
 Open University Masters qualifications which can be completed within 3 years are eligible.